-Use this Memorial Day lesson to help children understand and honor those who’ve served.
+Use this preteen Sunday school lesson: Memorial Day to help children understand and honor those who’ve served.

 1. A Special Guest: Invite a veteran to talk with your class about his or her wartime experience.
 Ask the veteran to share about missing home, friends he or she made or lost, and daily events.

 Say: “This week we’re celebrating Memorial Day.
 What is Memorial Day?
 On Memorial Day, we remember those who died in wars.
 Because they died, we have freedom.”